66 important questions and answers - Bandera County Courier

 It makes sense to store food that lasts a long time or is perishable for a few days.
 What everyone stocks depends on personal preferences, intolerance, wallet, etc. Think of pasta, rice, eggs, preserves, nuts, chocolate, cooking oil, long-lasting bread such as crackers, etc. You should get regular medication and a few rolls of toilet paper.

 Water does not have to be stored, because the fact that public life will collapse completely and not even the water pipes bring clean water into the house is not to be expected even in more serious scenarios.
-In addition, it is possible for most people to bring their neighbors with them in quarantine and have them handed over to them without risk, or to order them from the delivery services of the supermarket and drugstore chains.
+In addition, it is possible for most people to bring their neighbors with them in a quarantine case and have them handed over risk-free for both sides, or to order them through the delivery services of the supermarket and drugstore chains.

 59. Can I book a package tour now?